Anna Nicole Smith Died 10 Years Ago Today

 — Reality Talent (@RealityTalent7) February 6, 2017

-In an interview with Inside Edition’s Diane McInerney, Dannielynn allow the cameras capture her element as she dances around the house and plays the violin.
+In an interview with Inside Edition’s Diane McInerney, Dannielynn allowed the cameras capture her as she danced around the house and played the violin.
 The bubbly fifth-grader even takes McInerney into her bedroom and introduces her to the family dogs.
 Unfortunately, she has no recollection of her celebrity mother.

-Anna Nicole Smith courted controversy when she married billionaire oil tycoon, Howard Marshall in 1994.
+Anna Nicole Smith courted controversy when she married billionaire oil tycoon Howard Marshall in 1994.
 The one-time stripper had caught the eye of the wealthy man while performing in a strip club.
 The billionaire was 89-years-old while Smith at the time was 26.
-Marshall died 14 months after he got married to Smith.
+Marshall died 14 months after he married Smith.
 This sparked a bitter legal battle over his vast fortune for the next 12 years between Nicole and Marshall’s stepson, E. Pierce Marshall.

-Even though, Marshall did not include Anna Nicole Smith in his will, her attorneys made the case that it was his intention to provide and take care of his wife.
-Smith won a $474 million settlement, but lost it all after the judgment was appealed.
+Even though Marshall did not include Anna Nicole Smith in his will, her attorneys made the case that it was his intention to provide and take care of his wife.
+Smith won a $474 million settlement but lost it all after the judgment was appealed.
 Despite initial reports that Dannielynn was in line to benefit from the Marshall estate, Anna Nicole’s lawyers lost a final bid to get her money in 2014.

 #Billionaire #RupertMurdoch and #JerryHall.
 A 2016 version of Anna Nicole Smith and J Howard Marshall.???? pic.twitter.com/vW2Btifm8t